Illustration of a man doing a barbell front squat

 Squats are the biggest lift, engaging the most muscle mass and stimulating the most muscle growth.
 And of all the squat variations, front squats are the best for building muscle.

-Powerlifters have low-bar squats, allowing them to lift more weight.
-Athletes have high-bar squats, allowing them to focus on their quads.
-We usually use goblet squats and front squats, allowing us to stimulate more overall muscle growth.
+Powerlifters have low-bar squats, which allow them to lift more weight.
+Athletes have high-bar squats, which allow them to focus on their quads.
+We usually use goblet squats and front squats, which allow us to stimulate more overall muscle growth, especially in our postural muscles.

-There are many benefits to these front-loaded squats: they let us squat deeper, thicken our back muscles, straighten our posture, and bulk up our serratus muscles.
-They’re also the safest squat variation, rivalled only by safety-bar squats.
+Front-loaded squats are a better default for almost everyone else.
+They let us squat deeper, thicken our back muscles, straighten our posture, and bulk up our serratus muscles.
+They’re also the safest squat variation, rivalled only by safety-bar squats and hack squats.

 Here’s why.